Iron redox flow battery: Advantages

 The advantage of redox-flow batteries in general is the separate scalability of power and energy, which makes them good candidates for stationary energy storage systems.
 This is because the power is only dependent on the stack size while the capacity is only dependent on the electrolyte volume.

 As the electrolyte is based on water, it is non-flammable.
 All electrolyte components are non-toxic and abundantly available.
 The reactants in both half-cells are soluble salts of the same species and only differ in their oxidation state (Fe0, Fe2+, Fe3+).
 This means that unwanted membrane crossover of the active species does not lead to irreversible reactant loss, but can be rebalanced using either a trickle-bed reactor or a fuel cell.
-Iron chloride is cheaply and widely available as it is a by-product for steel production.
+Iron chloride is cheaply and widely available as it is a by-product of steel production.

 The IRFB is stable within different temperature ranges, therefore, the stationary energy storage can be used in regions with higher temperature without the need of a thermal management system.
 [5] The battery efficiency would even benefit from higher temperatures.
 Other battery types (e.g. Vanadium-Redox-Flow Batteries (VRFB)) cannot perform at higher temperatures.
 For instance, toxic Vanadium pentoxide (V2O5) in VRFBs precipitates at ~ 40 °C.

 Overall, the components are low in cost (2 $/kg iron) and abundantly available.
 All the other parts (e.g. membrane, bipolar plate, monopolar plate, frames, gaskets, pumps) are widely available on the market and associated costs can be expected to decrease as production of these batteries scales up.

 Additionally, compared to lithium-ion batteries with expected lifetimes of ~1000 cycles, the IRFB promises a potential battery lifetime of > 20 years with over 10.000 cycles.